 Can I get my lenses repaired at an opticians?

-If you notice a scratch on your lenses, or any damage to your glasses, your optician can advise you on the best solution for you.
+If you notice a scratch on your lenses, or any damage to your glasses or sunglasses, your optician can advise you on the best solution for you.
 In store, we can use a specialist lens cleaning spray to identify whether they’re scratched, or whether something may have got stuck onto the lens surface.

 Unfortunately, it’s not possible to repair a scratch on your lens as it will have caused permanent damage to the lens surface or treatment.
 If a scratch is found, your optician can order a new pair of lenses to fit your frames.
 This is done at your request, but we’d always recommend replacing your lenses if the scratch is within your line of vision.

-When you get new glasses, your optician will remind you of everything you need to know about taking care of your lenses and how to keep them clean and scratch-free in the future.
+When you get new glasses or prescription sunglasses, your optician will remind you of everything you need to know about taking care of your lenses and how to keep them clean and scratch-free in the future.
 They’ll also make small adjustments to the fit of your frames to make sure they fit comfortably and securely, so they won’t fall off or get damaged.

-How can I prevent scratches on my glasses?
+How can I prevent scratches on my glasses and sunglasses?

-Properly storing your glasses in a protective hard case when you’re not wearing them is a simple thing you can do to protect them from everyday wear and tear.
+Properly storing your glasses and sunglasses in a protective hard case when you’re not wearing them is a simple thing you can do to protect them from everyday wear and tear.

 When buying your glasses, you can also ask the optician about any extra lens treatments that can help keep your glasses looking spic and span.
 We include a scratch-resistant treatment on all our glasses as standard, but an UltraClear SuperClean lens treatment is also a good option if you’re really worried about scratches or keeping your glasses clean.
 These lenses are scratch resistant to help keep lenses in tip top condition, anti-static to help repel hairs and fibres and are smudge resistant to help keep them clean.